Geerodge/georgemc.co.uk/src/newsletters/how-to-create-clear-goals-and-build-a-successful-online-business.md

 *How to get clear on your goals and build a successful online business*

-{% imagePlaceholder "./src/assets/images/newsletter/business-growth-and-clarity.jpg", "Business growth and clarity" %}
+{% imagePlaceholder "./src/assets/images/newsletter/business-growth-and-clarity.jpg", "Online business growth and clarity" %}

 A lack of clarity will kill your business.